gvwilson/thirdbit/src/fiction/iffy/index.md

 "But I've been focused on engineering for the last few years.
 There's a lot of technology left over from the war that we don't understand, and it's my department's job to secure it.
-Or render it harmless," she added, raising a wispy eyebrow at Wales.
+Or render it harmless," she added with a pointed glance at Wales.
 He smiled as if Doctor Johel had paid him a compliment.

 A wrought iron fence surrounded the governor's mansion.